adrlah/singleScattering/README.md

 ```
 and select a scenario among the five possible options (lines 3 to 7).
 Scenario numbering coincides with figure numbering in [A].

 Once you have selected the scenario, you have the freedom to choose which models you would like to simulate (lines 14 to 16).
-Feel free to modify the predefined _model.List_.
+Feel free to modify the predefined _model.List_ options.

 Now, you are ready to simply run the code (F5).